tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Certificate.
 : the certificate of the endpoint.
-This message is omitted if the server is not authenticating with a certificate (i.e., with PSK or (EC)DHE-PSK cipher suites).
-Note that if raw public keys
-  {{RFC7250}} or the cached information extension
+This message is omitted if the server is not authenticating with a certificate.
+Note that if raw public keys {{RFC7250}} or the cached information extension
-  {{?I-D.ietf-tls-cached-info}} are in use, then this message will not contain a certificate but rather some other value corresponding to the server's long-term key.
+  {{?I-D.ietf-tls-cached-info}} are in use, then this message will not contain a certificate but rather some other value corresponding to the server's long-term key.  [{{certificate}}]
-  [{{certificate}}]

 CertificateVerify.
 : a signature over the entire handshake using the public key in the Certificate message.
-This message is omitted if the server is not authenticating via a certificate (i.e., with PSK or (EC)DHE-PSK cipher suites). [{{certificate-verify}}]
+This message is omitted if the server is not authenticating via a certificate. [{{certificate-verify}}]

 Finished.
 : a MAC (Message Authentication Code) over the entire handshake.